 Data transformation is usually a painstaking process, so if you end up with messy and mismatched data and need help, Open Refine is for you.

 Charted is a tool that aims to transform your data into visualization in a minimum of steps.
-Also, it automatically creates data visualizations using linked files and turning them into clean, shareable graphics.
+Also, it automatically creates data visualizations using linked files and turns them into clean, shareable graphics.